There are too many choices!

 Question 1: Are you growing a plant with high light needs or low light needs?

-Flowering/fruiting plants, like marijuana or tomatoes, need a lot of light.
+Flowering/fruiting plants, like hemp or tomatoes, need a lot of light.
 Plants that do not flower, like herbs or lettuce do not need as much light.

 The calculations below assume you are growing plants that need a lot of light.
 If you are not, or if you are vegging only, cut the light requirements given below in half.